NHL to launch whistleblower platform, training

 As the league continues to react to the Peters incident with Aliu, who met with the league last week in Toronto, Bettman was asked if the NHL has a racism problem.

-Aliu released a statement on social media, saying he was pleased with the planned moves.
+Aliu released a statement on social media, saying that he was pleased with the planned moves.